 NJ is finally experiencing a real winter, which for me translates to, “the only traveling I’ll be doing lately is to work and to the store to get milk, bread and eggs when the weather folks tell me to.”
 Snowed in days and temps only a penguin can appreciate means I’m going through the archives and organizing my photographic life.

 The first stop in the Holy Land tour was Rome, Italy.
-I was a 15 year old art student in the Patrick Nagel, Art Deco, Peter Maxx and Pop Art phase so I thought I was going to see some outrageous art in Rome as well as fashion.
+Being an art student in the Patrick Nagel, Art Deco, Peter Maxx and Pop Art phase I thought I was going to see some outrageous art in Rome as well as fashion.
 Vogue Magazine sold me on those ideas.
-When I made my grand 15 year old entrance overseas, I was a little disappointed.
+When I made my grand entrance overseas, I was a little disappointed.
 No outrageous runway fashion like my magazines showed me.
 Most women look frazzled and unkept.
 Clothing was blah.
 The heart of Rome was bustling crazy and felt unorganized.
 Cars drove in any direction around the Colosseum, no lines in the roads creating lanes, no traffic laws appeared to be enforced.
 Donna Summer’s “Hot Stuff” & “Bad Girls” came through the speakers of every store.
 Where was the music sung in Italian where I couldn’t understand a single word??
 Restaurants & cafes were small and crowded but the waiters did pinch you if they liked you.
 I didn’t care for it (I’m 15, touch me and I will stab you with my pasta fork), but mom sure did enjoy the attention.
-Every time she was pinched she let everyone in a two mile radius know by her piercing shriek and laughter.
+Every time she was pinched she let everyone within a two mile radius know by her piercing shriek and laughter.
 I hated the attention, I was 15.
 I also was a blonde American teenage girl in Italy.
 Total Mediterranean man bait right there.

 The Colosseum was the first stop and a major one on our tour.
-As you would expect a lot of ancient landmarks and ruins in this area.
+As you would expect, there were a lot of ancient landmarks and ruins in this area.
 I felt like I walked right into the pages of my high school history book.
 It was kinda cool but I never let on to mom about that.
 Or anyone else for that matter.

 What I remember most about Rome besides the noise and the men who couldn’t keep their hands to themselves was the architecture and the feeling everything around me was made of stone.
 As most tourists on their first trip to a place like this, I’m sure I had the deer in the headlights look at every corner.
 The natives who knew no other place but their Rome didn’t seemed phased at all driving past the Colosseum every day on their way to work or casually strolling by the Trevi Fountain on their lunch break.
 Maybe it’s equivalent to walking the Brooklyn Bridge a gazillion times or passing by the Empire State Building because it’s just a skyscraper to me.